theopn/theovim/src/vim-help.md

 - dt<char>: "Delete Till <char>"
 - 0/$: Move to front/back of the current line
 - %: Jump to the matching parenthesis, curly braces, brackets, etc
+- gg=G: Indent the whole file
 - ZZ: :x

+### Search and Replace

+- :%s/text/replacement/g, :<',>'s/text/replacement: Replace
+- //: Last search
+- *: Searches the cursor word

+### Folding

+- zc/zo/za: Close, open, or toggle one level of folding on the cursor (capital letter for all levels)
+- zr/zm: Close or open one level of folding throughout the buffer (capital letter for all levels)

 ## Insert Mode